Sunday School Lesson: An Angel Appears to Mary

 Say: Let’s check out what the Bible says about encouragement.

-Have kids look up 1 Thessalonians 5:11.
-When all kids have found the passage, ask a volunteer to read it aloud.
-Say: We’re going to do what this verse says and spend the next five minutes having an encouragement party.
+Say: We’re going to do what this verse says and spend the next five minutes having an encouragement party!
 Trade papers with someone else, and write a note of encouragement to that person on the blank side of the streamer.
 Keep swapping with different people until you hear the signal.
 Hold on to the streamer you have when time is called, even if it’s not your own.

-At the end of five minutes, ring the bell.
-Wait for kids to respond.
+At the end of five minutes, call for attention.
 Then give each person one piece of gift ribbon.
 Have kids roll up the streamers they’re holding and use the ribbon to tie them like diplomas.
 When kids have finished tying the streamers, ask them each to pray silently for the person whose streamer they’re holding.
-Then have them present the streamers to those people.
+Then have them give the streamers to those people.

 Give kids a minute or so to open their “diplomas.”
-Ring the bell, and wait for the kids to respond.
+Offer help with reading the notes, as needed.

 Activity Debrief